-The FAU Department of Housing and Residential Life, through Residence Life staff, oversee the BPWSH operation.
+The FAU Department of Housing and Residential Education, through Residence Life staff, oversee the BPWSH operation.
 The BPWSH is truly a cooperative living environment in which residents learn skills necessary to run the house effectively and efficiently.
 Through their elected officers, residents are responsible for all house operations, including finances, cleaning, purchasing and preparing food.

 BPWSH Applicant Requirements